 There will be opportunities to meet your child's class teacher to discuss your child's progress.
 The autumn term parents' evening is mainly for you to discuss how your child has settled down in the new school year.
-In the spring term you will be able to look at your child's work, followed by an appointment with the class teacher to discuss progress.
-In the summer term you will receive a written report.

-If you have any queries after receiving this report, there will be an opportunity to discuss these with the class teacher.
+In the spring term you will be able to look at your child's work, In the summer term you will receive a written report.
+If you have any queries after receiving this report, there will be an opportunity to discuss these with the class teacher